Lawrenceville DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-• Going for monthly monitoring visits with the permit holder’s ignition interlock device service provider.
+• Conduct monthly monitoring visits with the permit holder’s ignition interlock device service provider.

 The scope of the hearing is very limited:

-At a hearing, the OSAH judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met based on the evidence presented at the hearing.
+At a hearing, the OSAH judge has a limited role in deciding your case.
+The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 • Whether the Lawrenceville DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or

-• Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality; and
+• Whether the person was involved in a motor vehicle accident or collision resulting in serious injury or fatality and

 • Whether at the time of the request for the test or tests the Lawrenceville DUI officer informed the person of the person’s Implied Consent rights and the consequences of submitting or refusing to submit to such test; and